 - Licenses are per-developer.
-A developer may install his license on up to two machines.
+A developer may install their license on up to three machines.

 - Licenses may be transferred from one developer to another or from one server to another.
 In this case, the original copy must be completely removed from the original developer's machine (or from the original server).

 - A license entitles you to build applications using our components.
 The applications you build can be distributed royalty-free.

 - A license entitles you to one year of free upgrades, including bug fixes and new features.
 After one year, you are no longer entitled to updates, but you may continue to use the products received with your ComponentOne Studio subscription after your subscription has expired.

 - Source code is not included with any products unless explicitly stated in the product feature list.
 Exceptions to this rule are the source for the Report Designer application, which is included in the ComponentOne Studio WinForms Edition.